 5 Dive Mask Tips you should know

-- Once you have bought your new dive mask, scrub the interior lens with toothpaste or a non-abrasive cleaner, this will prevent unwanted fogging
+- Once you have bought your new prescription swim mask, scrub the interior lens with toothpaste or a non-abrasive cleaner, this will prevent unwanted fogging

 - Bugs like to eat silicone, don’t let them eat that brand new mask!
 Keep it safe in a plastic mask box